Daly's Club

-Daly's Club, with premises known as Daly's Club House, was a gentlemen's club in Dublin, Ireland, a centre of social and political life between its origins in about 1750 and its end in 1823.
+Daly's Club, with premises known as Daly's Club House, was a gentlemen's club in Dublin, Ireland, a centre of social and political life between its origins in around 1750 and its end in 1823.

 History

-Daly's had its origins in a Chocolate House, established in about 1750 at numbers 1–3 Dame Street, Dublin, later described as "the only society, in the nature of club, then existing in the Irish metropolis".
-The establishment was much frequented by members of the Parliament of Ireland.
+Daly's had its origins in a Chocolate house, established in about 1750 at 1–3 Dame Street, Dublin, later described as "the only society, in the nature of club, then existing in the Irish metropolis".
+The establishment was frequented by many members of the Parliament of Ireland.
 In the 1760s, a group of gentlemen who met there constituted themselves as a club, which was said to be named after Henry Grattan's friend Denis Daly (1748–1791).
 In some ways this came to resemble White's in St James's Street, London, both in importance and exclusivity.

-In 1787, the blackballing of William Burton Conyngham from political motives led to an exodus of members from Daly's, who in the shape of the Kildare Street Club formed a new club which soon rivalled Daly's as a fashionable haunt.
+In 1787, the blackballing of William Burton Conyngham for political motives led to an exodus of members from Daly's, who in the shape of the Kildare Street Club formed a new club which soon rivalled Daly's as a fashionable haunt.